- 1 How to Make Homemade RV Awning Cleaner

 DIY Awning Cleaner Recipe #2

 Mix one-part of borax, two parts of grated laundry soap, and one-part washing soda in hot water.
 Keep the consistency of the paste slightly thick; it should seem like a semi-liquid soap.
-If you are worried about how to clean vinyl RV awning, this solution will work best for it.
+If you are worried about a clean vinyl RV awning, this solution will work best for it.

 DIY Awning Cleaner Recipe #3